 - Used in the South Park episode "Korn's Groovy Pirate Ghost Mystery":

-Jonathon: All right, gang, we have to split up and look for clues.
+Jonathan: All right, gang, we have to split up and look for clues.

 Stan: How should we split up?

-Jonathon: I know!
+Jonathan: I know!
 Let's have everyone who enjoys having obstacles in their life which they can overcome go this way, and everyone whose insecurities sabotage their potential to overcome those obstacles go that way.

 - Made hilarious by the fact that everyone neatly separates into two groups without hesitation, and someone remarks "Well, that was easy!"

 - The Amazing Chan and the Chan Clan, every episode.
 Usually the same teams but every now and then they mix it up.